 Lance Taylor, Emeritus Professor of Economics at the New School for Social Research and the former Arnhold Professor of International Cooperation and Development, discussed "A Great Deformation: Fifty Years of Regressive Redistribution in the US Economy."
-You can watch a video of the event above.

 The distributions of income and wealth in America have become more unequal over the past 40 years.
 The standard Solow growth model, the “double movement” against pure laissez-faire envisaged by Karl Polanyi, and the shifts in the structure of production proposed by Arthur Lewis are all running in reverse.
 Given the underlying causes and dynamics, turning these trends around could require decades.

-You can preview Taylor's presentation (subject to revision) here.
+You can view Taylor's presentation is here.

 The Robert Heilbroner Memorial Lecture on the Future of Capitalism: